Matty-El/trail-running-uk/README.md

 ### Surface

 Clean design with dark background and light text to provide good contrast.
-Dividing sections have a topographic background to link in to the off-road nature of trail running.
+Dividing sections have a topographic background to link into the off-road nature of trail running.

 #### Branding